 • Board of Directors: American Society of Forensic Podiatry, 2006 – Present.

-• Only Podiatry Student Published in the Journal of the American Podiatric Medical Association without a Physician-Coauthor: Journal of the American Podiatric Medical Association, May, 1989.
+• First Podiatry Student Published in the Journal of the American Podiatric Medical Association without a Physician-Coauthor: Journal of the American Podiatric Medical Association, May, 1989.

 • Forensic Podiatry Subcommittee Member: International Association for Identification, 2008.